CryptozombiesHQ/cryptozombie-lessons/3/05-timeunits.md

 The variable `now` will return the current unix timestamp (the number of seconds that have passed since January 1st 1970).
 The unix time as I write this is `1515527488`.

 >Note: Unix time is traditionally stored in a 32-bit number.
-This will lead to the "Year 2038" problem, when unix timestamps will overflow...
-So if we'd rather have our DApp be usable in 20 years at the expense of costing our users more gas, we would use a 64-bit number here.
+This will lead to the "Year 2038" problem, when 32-bit unix timestamps will overflow...
+So if we wanted our DApp to keep running 20 years from now we would have to use a 64-bit number instead, and our users would have to spend more gas to use our DApp.

 Solidity also contains the time units `seconds`, `minutes`, `hours`, `days`, `weeks` and `years`.
 These will convert to a `uint` of the number of seconds in that length of time.
 So `1 minute` is `60`, `1 hour` is `3600` (60 seconds x 60 minutes), `1 day` is `86400` (24 hours x 60 minutes x 60 seconds), etc.